Get the Tata Capital App to apply for Loans & manage your account. Download Now

 Curious to know more about the Mudra loan?
 Then read on.

-What is a Mudra loan for business?
+What is a PMMY Mudra Loan for Small Businesses?

 Introduced in 2015, the Mudra in Mudra loan stands for Micro Units Development and Refinance Agency.
 The slogan of the Mudra loan is “Funding the unfunded”, aiming to empower small-scale businesses in India.